-How Do Truth-In-Advertising Principles apply to Claims we make about our services?
+How Do Truth-In-Advertising Principles Apply to Claims we Make about Our Services?

 Under the Rule, it's illegal to misrepresent, either expressly or by implication, any "material aspect" of your services.
 That includes any information that's likely to affect a consumer's decision to use your service or choose one service over another.
 Here are some examples of claims that would be material: